 You are a victim of mistaken identity.

 The police coerced or lured you into committing fraud (known as entrapment).

 Experienced Orange County embezzlement attorneys can determine if any of these common embezzlement defense strategies will work with your case:

 You believed that you had a right to the property.

 Embezzlement and fraud cases are particularly complicated because of the paper trails and electronic communications that are commonly used.
 Because of this, it’s important to rely on a Laguna Hills and Orange County white collar crime defense attorney to review the case, help you understand the charges and prepare an effective defense strategy.

 Have you or a loved one been charged with a white collar crime?
 Contact the team at The SoCal Law Network to speak with a highly skilled Orange County white collar crime lawyer to defend you against the charges.
-Call 949-305-7995 to schedule a free consultation today.
+Call 949-305-7995 to schedule a free consultation with our criminal defense attorneys today.

 Contact Us Today